altcp/next_day_equity_outlook/README.md

 # Next Business Day Outlook

-A command line tool that provides a quantitative outlook for the next business day.
+A command line tool that provides a quantitative outlook for the next business day.<br/><br/><br/>

 ## Overview

 The tool retrieves price information for the equity instrument of your choice.
 It then automates the basic quantitative work.
-What you will see as a result of this automation is the outlook for the next business day.
+What you will see as a result of this automation is the outlook for the next business day.<br/><br/><br/>

 ## Instructions